 You can also read testimonials of people that have used the CC Formula.
 Visit the Testimonials page.

 Gene therapy one of which is CAR T-cell therapy where doctors take the cells out of your blood and change them by adding new genes so they can better find and kill cancer cells.

 Interventional radiology involves minimally invasive techniques using needles and catheters and provides an alternative to surgery for some patients.

 Hyperthermia therapy, the application of heat to treat certain medical conditions, including possible tumors, has a very long history.
 This experimental form of cancer therapy utilizes localized or whole-body administration of heat rapidly killing the cells within a tumor.

 One treatment involves injecting metallic nanoparticles, including gold, carbon nanotubes, or zinc ferrite, into the tumor.
 Doctors would then heat these nanoparticles up using magnetic fields or radio waves, killing the surrounding cancer cells.

 High-Intensity Focused Ultrasound (HIFU) treatment uses focused sound waves to destroy cancerous cells in the bone, brain, breast, liver, pancreas, rectum, kidneys, testes, and prostate.

 Artificial intelligence is being used in computer modeling of Multiparametric-magnetic resonance imaging giving the ability to detect cancer cells where the human review has less accuracy.

 Mutations are random.
 If you look at one patient’s tumor and compare it to another patient’s, it would be highly unlikely that there will be a match.
 It used to be that most people with a certain type and stage of cancer got the same treatment.
-Doctors know that a solution that helps one person may not work well for someone else, now with personalized medicine, we are adapting to these variations.
-The microbiome plays an important role in all care models.
+Doctors know that a solution that helps one person may not work well for someone else, now, with personalized medicine, we are adapting to these variations.
+The microbiome plays a vital role in all care models.